lreynolds188/ATechSol/docs/about/Brave.md

 [<img alt="Brave Browser Preview" src="/img/BraveBrowser.png" />](https://brave.com)

+We recommend against opting in to Brave Ads until another exchange is supported as I have heard and experienced nothing good from Uphold.

 To find out more about this web browser you can visit their website [here](https://brave.com).